-During spring, summer and autumn, Oberammergau’s colorful façades are enhanced by overflowing boxes of trailing flowers.
+During spring, summer, and autumn, Oberammergau’s colorful façades are enhanced by overflowing boxes of trailing flowers.
 And during the most grey of winter months, I find that the Lüftlmalerei inject a much-needed cheerful ambience to this chilly Alpine village.

 The painting style grew in popularity in the 1700s in southern Germany and in Italy, as it was a way for residents to flaunt their success and wealth.

 As I was compiling windows for this collage, I couldn’t resist including a window from my parents’ home.

 Where in the World?

-- The town of Oberammergau is located about 90 km southwest of Munich.
-To get there by rail or by bus, research the Bayern or Regio Ticket (website in German, but you can use Google Translate).
-These special tickets start at €20/25 for one passenger, and cost €6 for each additional passenger.
-You can use them to travel via bus and train throughout much of the region, making them a better deal if you want to make a few stops in a day.
+- Oberammergau is located 90 km (55 miles) southwest of Munich.
+To get there by rail, research the Bayern Ticket (website is in German, but you can use Google Translate).
+As of 2021, these tickets start at €25 for one passenger, and cost €8 for each additional passenger.
+You can use the Bayern Ticket for most trains, trams, and city buses, making it a good deal if you’ll be doing a lot of exploring in one day.
 You can purchase tickets online, via a ticket machine, or in person.